 What a meal.

-And something we learned later, is that Nodaiwa has a Michelin Star.
-Given the quality of the meal we had there, we were not surprised at all, and we were both glad that we got to eat at a restaurant in Tokyo with a Michelin Star!
+And something that I learned later, is that Nodaiwa has a Michelin Star.
+Given the quality of the meal I had there, I was not surprised at all, and I was glad that I got to eat at a restaurant in Tokyo with a Michelin Star!

-Yakiniku in Tokyo was definitely in the plans, and we were recommended Kintan for its high quality and value.
+Yakiniku in Tokyo was definitely in the plans, and I was recommended Kintan for its high quality and value.

-After sitting down and having our server walk us through the menu (in English, no less!), we ordered a set course of various meats and vegetables for grilling, with appetizers and salads before, and a dessert at the end.
+After sitting down and having our server walk through the menu (in English, no less!), I ordered a set course of various meats and vegetables for grilling, with appetizers and salads before, and a dessert at the end.

 I'll mostly let the photos do the talking here, but you can see just how gorgeous this meat is.
 I believe the above is beef tongue and beef tenderloin.

-It grilled easily and quickly, and was delicious on its own or dipped into one of the array of sauces that we were given.
-In addition, after every course had been served, cooked, and eaten, our very attentive server would come and replace the grill for us.
+It grilled easily and quickly, and was delicious on its own or dipped into one of the array of sauces that I was given.
+In addition, after every course had been served, cooked, and eaten, the very attentive server would come and replace the grill.